916StefEduard/DesignPatterns/README.md

 Object Oriented Programming Questions:
--operator (parameters)
+1)operator (parameters)
--compile time polymorphism(different implementations of the same function a couple times in a row).
+2)compile time polymorphism(different implementations of the same function a couple times in a row).